 In our experience, metalcasters aren’t a smug lot.
 Reserved maybe, but not the type to rub it in when you get something wrong.

-Of course, they may have a hard time biting their tongues when they read this article from the Feb.
+Of course, you may have a hard time biting your tongue when you read this article from the Feb.
 16 issue of the Los Angeles Times.

 According to the piece, aircraft manufacturer Boeing is late and over budget on its 787 Dreamliner at least in part because of components it has outsourced to overseas companies.